By Mike Bennighof, Ph.D.

 Afrika 1944 draws on An Army at Dawn for its maps; keeping the battles to a large-but-playable size means that the four maps from that game are plenty.
 We’ve been trying to make sure that expansion books for all of our games draw on only one, or at most two, other books or games for their pieces and maps.
 I decided to break that rule for Afrika 1944, because I’m the designer and publisher both, so I can do that.
 And it was necessary to make the scenarios interesting, since the pieces weren’t designed for this use.
 An Army at Dawn’s action takes place in 1942 and early 1943, when many of the newest Allied weapons of 1944 had yet to be deployed.
 The Americans and the British need something more than halftrack-mounted French 75’s to stand up to Tiger II tanks.

 And I moved the setting a little as well, since the scenarios are supposed to make sense as part of a larger story.
-So I moved the action to Morocco, where there would be no confusion with the actual Tunisian campaign, and placed the mythical campaign within our Long War story arc (the one with Second World War at Sea: Plan Z).
+So I brought the action to the Canary Islands and Morocco, where there would be no confusion with the actual Tunisian campaign, and placed the mythical campaign within our Long War story arc (the one with Second World War at Sea: Plan Z).
 That gives the action some framework, which is useful from a design standpoint and for defining the battle games.
 And it advances the narrative of the Long War just a little, which is something its fans like to see.

 As hinted up above, the pieces also dictate the action.
 Usually you get to write the scenarios and then finalize the pieces, so you can add or delete to match (within a limited number of pieces, of course).
 The leftover DAK ’44 pieces are decidedly tank-heavy: about a battalion’s worth of Panthers and PzKpfw IVH (with the long-barreled 75mm gun), a couple of companies’ worth of the almost-as-capable PzKpfw IVF2 and the slow but awesome Tiger II, a company each of assault guns, Hetzer tank destroyers and T-34 tanks in German livery.
 Plus a battalion of Wespe 105mm self-propelled artillery and (with the pieces from An Army at Dawn) a battalion of Tiger I tanks.